FavourDaniel/SCA-Project/README.md

 | Log Analytics Workspace | Provides a centralized storage and management location for log data collected by Azure Monitor and AKS cluster |

+## Access the Application

-The application is accessible on this IP Address: `40.88.195.57`
+- The application is accessible on this IP Address: `40.88.195.57`

+- Inputed feedbacks are accessible at http://40.88.195.57/feedback/nameoffeedback.txt.

 ![Re_ Share some Feedback! - 19 May 2023](https://user-images.githubusercontent.com/59648161/239600716-7bebd81f-c78b-4173-a6f9-d4f8b1fa09be.gif)

 ## Setup the Application on your Local